MdMirajAnsari/InterviewNavigator/ANGULAR/Angular-Concept.md

 Two-Way Binding: Requires FormsModule for ngModel and is useful for form inputs.
 Performance: Angular’s change detection automatically updates the UI when bound data changes, but overuse of two-way binding can impact performance in large applications.
 Directives: Structural directives like *ngIf and *ngFor often work with data binding to conditionally render or iterate over elements.

-## Angular Directives

-The Angular Directives are the elements which are basically used to change the behavior or appearance or layout of the DOM (Document Object Model) element.
-In other words, we can say that the directives are basically used to extend the power of HTML attributes and to change the appearance or behavior of a DOM element.

-##### **Types of Directives in Angular:**

-**Structural Directive**

-The Structural Directives are responsible for the HTML layout.
-That means, they will shape or reshape the HTML view by simply adding or removing the elements from the DOM.
-These directives are basically used to handle how the component or the element should render in a template.

-In Angular, there are three structural directives are available.
-They are as follows:

-1. **NgFor (*ngFor)**
-2. **NgIf (*ngIf)**
-3. **NgSwitch (*ngSwitch)**

-**Attribute Directive**

-Attribute Directives are basically used to modify the behavior or appearance of the DOM element or the Component.
-In Angular, there are two in-built attribute directives available.
-They are as follows:

-1. **NgStyle** : This NgStyle Attribute Directive is basically used to modify the element appearance or behavior.
-2. **NgClass** : This NgClass Attribute Directive is basically used to change the class attribute of the element in the DOM or in the Component to which it has been attached.

-**Component Directives**

-The Component is also a type of directive in angular with its own template, styles, and logic needed for the view.
-The Component Directive is the most widely used directive in the angular application and you cannot create an angular application without a component.

-A component directive requires a view along with its attached behavior and this type of directive adds DOM Elements.
-The Component Directive is a class with **@Component** decorator function.

 # What is Angular Services?